 In the event of an unexpected death or tragedy, what can you do to make this time easier for those you leave behind?
 Create a crash card.
-The Chicago Family Business Council at DePaul University developed the crash card to contain and communicate all the information your family and business successors need in order to move forward with your estate and business.
+The crash card contains and communicates all the information your family and business successors need in order to move forward with your estate and business.
 It lists the contact information for your trusted advisors, locations of important papers and login information for your accounts.

 None of us want to think about preparing for the end of our own lives.
 It is sad, complicated and scary.
 However, if we avoid taking the time to properly prepare for this eventuality, we leave our family members and business successors in a difficult position at a stage when they are feeling emotional.
 Recently we helped a family manage the estate of a loved one who passed away.
 They almost missed out on a significant amount of insurance proceeds because none of the family members were aware of the policy and no documents were found with the other financial paperwork.
 Fortunately, when going through the client’s checkbook, it was discovered that the client had been making quarterly payments to a life insurance company.
 The family received the benefits, but they easily could have missed this asset.

 - Assets are identified.

 - Survivors can focus on healing and not have to spend as much time, energy and effort gathering data.